 When wavelengths corresponding with red, green and blue are projected onto a neutral coloured surface they produce white!

-When wavelengths corresponding with red, green and blue are projected at the same intensity onto a neutral coloured surface they produce white!
+When red (660 nm), green (525 nm) and blue (460 nm) colours of light are projected at the same intensity onto a neutral coloured surface they produce white!

 No!
 Human vision relies on trichromacy which is not the same as the RGB colour system.
 But when red, green and blue light is mixed together in different proportions the human eye sees all the colours of the visible spectrum!